fledit-sh/fsfw-from-zero/README.md

 It is recommended to have a basic understanding of C++ basics and object-oriented programming in general before doing this workshop.
 There are various books and online resources available to learn this.

+## Tasks Workshop

+This chapter provides an introduction into the thread/tasks abstractions provided by the framework.
+The chapter descriptions and solutions are locaited inside `01-tasks`.

+It is recommended to start with this workshop.